LAbou-Assaleh/Last-of-the-Weave/PROGRESS.md

 - Updated documentation to reflect current progress
 - Created feature branch for core gameplay mechanics

+### Advanced Movement System - March 22, 2025

+- Implemented dash ability for player character:
+  - Added dash mechanics with cooldown system
+  - Created visual effects for dash movement
+  - Implemented spacebar control for dash activation
+  - Added UI indicators for dash cooldown status
+- Developed momentum-based movement physics:
+  - Added momentum preservation after movement stops
+  - Implemented physics-based friction for natural deceleration
+  - Enhanced collision response with momentum cancellation
+  - Improved movement feel with weight and inertia
+- Created visual movement trail system:
+  - Implemented trail particles that follow player movement
+  - Added special effects for dash trails
+  - Created fade-out effect for trail particles
+  - Enhanced visual feedback during rapid movement
+- Updated helper functions with vector operations for movement calculations
+- Improved UI with movement controls information
+- Enhanced game.js to handle new movement mechanics
+- Updated main.js with dash UI elements and event handling

 ## Current Status

-The project now has functional core gameplay mechanics implemented.
-Players can move around the game world with smooth controls, enemies spawn and follow the player, and the basic game loop is working.
+The project now has an advanced movement system implemented on top of the core gameplay mechanics.
+Players can move around the game world with smooth controls that include momentum-based physics and a dash ability for quick evasive maneuvers.
+The movement system provides visual feedback through trail effects and dash animations.
+Enemies spawn and follow the player, and the basic game loop is working.
 The canvas rendering system provides a solid foundation for future visual enhancements.
 The next steps will focus on implementing collision detection, combat system, and experience/leveling mechanics.

 ## Next Steps